michael-collins/feeling-responsive/collections/_assignments/animating-tetris.md

 ---
 ## Instructions

-1. Watch linked tutorials in Learning Resources from Blender Foundation and others to get acquainted with animation tools.
-2. Create a project folder on your computer and save a new `.blend` file called **_LASTNAME_-animation.blend**.
-3. Follow the video demonstrations to animate a camera, cube, and sphere.
-   * The duration of the animation should be 120 frames.
-   * Create a centered cube.
-   * Create a sphere [parented](https://www.youtube.com/watch?v=kd1O0oqQ3Uw) to the cube.
-The sphere should be 5 units away from the cube in the X or Y axis, and revolve concentrically around the cube.
-(HINT: Their [pivot points](https://www.versluis.com/2016/05/how-to-set-the-origin-pivot-point-in-blender/) should be the same location: 0,0,0)
-   * Animate the sphere to rotate concentrically around the cube, twice(720 degrees).
-   * Go into the Graph Editor and set **interpolation mode** to **linear**.
-   * Your sphere should now loop seamlessly with linear motion.
-Press play in the timeline to see if it is looping seamlessly.
-The sphere should not be stopping at any point.
-   * Animate the cube to move from 0 to positive 10 units in the z-axis from frame 1 to 60, and move back to the origin from frame 61 to 120.
-(The sphere will follow the cube as it moves up and down if it parented correctly)
-   * Create a new perspective camera.
-   * Create an ‘empty’ and use it at as a [camera tracking constraint](https://www.youtube.com/watch?v=ageV_llb0Hk).
-   * Parent the ‘empty’ to the cube so the camera aims at the cube as it moves up and down.
-   * Select the camera and choose **View** ⟶ **Camera** ⟶ **Set active object as camera** and choose “Lock Camera to viewport .
+1. Watch the animation tutorials.
+2. Create an animated scene inspired by [Tetris](https://www.youtube.com/watch?v=qIAAmaS9n0Q).
+It must include the following:
+   * At least 8 moving pieces
+   * Camera movement
+   * Easing applied to keyframes of moving objects (non-linear tangents in graph editor)
+   * Camera shake
+   * At least 10 seconds of animation at 24 frames per second (240 frames)
-4. To create a video of the viewport's animation, save the file and set the render settings output folder to the project folder.
+3. To create a "playblast" animation, you can capture the animation directly from the viewport.
+To create a video of the viewport's animation, save the `.blend` file and set the render settings output folder to the project folder.
 Under **File Format**, choose **FFMpeg Video**, change the encoding format to **MPEG-4**.
-5. Choose **View** ⟶ **Viewport Render Animation** to create the animation file.
+4. Choose **View** ⟶ **Viewport Render Animation** to create the animation file.
+Test that the animation file was created.
-6. Compress the project folder once you’ve completed the tutorial and rename it **_LASTNAME_-animation.zip.**
+5. Compress the project folder once you’ve completed the tutorial and rename it **_LASTNAME_-animation.zip.**
-7. Upload the .zip file to the assignment dropbox.
+6. Upload the .zip file to the assignment dropbox.
-8. Double check that you've included all files and that your .zip file can be downloaded and opened.
+7. Double check that you've included all files and that your .zip file can be downloaded and opened.